-In addition, two pending Specific Plan proposals near the North County Corridor State Route 108 East Route Adoption would likely be developed within the project design and/or development timeframe.
+In addition, three pending Specific Plan proposals near the North County Corridor State Route 108 East Route Adoption would likely be developed within the project design and/or development timeframe.
 The first is the Woodglen Specific Plan, which proposes developing 533 residential units and a park on 62.8 acres south of Bangs Avenue, between Carver and Tully Roads in the Kiernan-Carver Comprehensive Planning District.
 The second is the Pelandale-McHenry Specific Plan at the southwest corner of Pelandale Avenue and McHenry Avenue, 1 mile south of the route corridors.
 The land plan for the 85-acre project consists of 386 residential units, 3.5 acres of commercial uses, and parks and public uses.
+The third is the Tivoli Specific Plan, which is a 450-acre plan for up to 3,200 residential units, 87 acres of commercial use and 44 acres for school and park site.